 For me that Day Parenting game has a lot to do with curiosity, openness and (self-)compassion.
 It feels like some kind of informal mindfulness practise which I have now in my mental toolbox.

-And which I now use from time to time – not just for full days.
+And which I now can use from time to time – not just for entire days.

 Curious about more of my experiences?
-I keep them in a Twitter moment
+I keep them (for a while) in a Twitter moment

 And now it is your turn!

-I am curious about your impressions of that book (if you know it), about your experiences with un-learning and about your thoughts in general.
+I am curious about your impressions of that book (if you know it).